-He saw six young men who'd just walked into the little country cafe.
+He saw six young men who’d just walked into the little country café.
 They looked like trouble that just found what they wanted.
-They all looked to be eighteen to twenty years or so old, with dirty shoulder length hair and mean expressions.
+They all looked to be eighteen to twenty years old, with dirty shoulder length hair and mean expressions.
 Their clothes were dirty and cheap, except for the headbands they wore.
 They all had the same headband, and it was clean.
-Their boots were cheap and looked like they'd never been washed or polished since they were purchased.
-They swaggered while they moved down the cafe.
-Their leader said, "There you are, bitch.
+Their boots were cheap and looked like they’d never been washed or polished since they were purchased.
+They swaggered while they moved down the café.
+Their leader said, “There you are, bitch.
 I told you to be at the club house an hour ago for your initiation f•©king by the members.
-Now you get to be f•©ked by the dogs as well, and all on film for selling."
+Now you get to be f•©ked by the dogs as well, and all on film for selling.”

 The youngest girl, gulped, and said, “I told you I never wanted to be in your club.
 I never asked or had anything to do with your people.”

 “What you want has nothing to do with it, bitch.
 We want you, and we’ll have you.
 I think we’ll take your two friends as extra fun, too.”

 The old man stood and turned to face the young men.
 He had a bent back and only stood as tall as the chin of the shortest of the young men, their leader.
 The old man limped when he moved into the middle of the path beside the tables.
 He smiled, and said, “Go home, kid.”

 Everyone looked at the old man in his worn out cheap clothes.
 He was well known around town, and all called him Gramps.
 One young kid called him that when he first arrived in town, ten years ago.
 He looked old then, and he now looked ancient.
 They all knew he was retired, had been for years, and he lived on a meager pension.
 But no one knew where the pension came from or what he used to do for work.